-Author(s): Homer, Ephoros, and other authors as employed by Strabo, Geography, parts of 7.3-4 (link to Greek text and full English translation)
+Ancient authors: Homer, Ephoros, and other authors as employed by Strabo, Geography, parts of 7.3-4 (link)

 Comments: In this extensive passage, Strabo of Amaseia discusses two closely related peoples who (according to Strabo) shared a common language and were a sub-set of what Greeks would call “Thracians”: Getians just west of the Black Sea and Dacians to the northwest up towards Germania.
 In the process, Strabo proposes his theory regarding the relationship between these peoples and the peoples designated “Moisians” (Latinized: “Moesians”) and “Mysians.”
 In addition, Strabo takes this as an opportunity to move a little northeast in order to deal with Scythians and related peoples north of the Black Sea.

 In all cases, one of Strabo’s principal concerns (one might be tempted to call it an obsession) is one that a modern geographer or historian would never contemplate: establishing the reliability of the poet Homer for both geographic and ethnographic information.
 So Strabo’s arguments with Eratosthenes and Artemidoros (who rejected Homer as a reliable source of geographical information) somewhat sidetracks the entire discussion of these peoples.
 (Strabo evidently interprets Ephoros as affirming the usefulness of Homer).
 Nonetheless, the acccount provides us with glimpses into the sort of methods and procedures that underlie Strabo’s work, showing us how he evaluates material as “reliable” or “true.”
 But this confirms how careful we as modern historians need to be in employing such works: ethnographic writing like this supplies much about Greek perceptions of other peoples but such writing is quite shaky (to say the least) when it comes to information about the peoples described.
 This holds true for many other writings gathered on this site.